15 Things You Never Knew About Left-Handed People

 Your right-handed family members are more similar to you than you think

 “While people tend to draw a line in the sand between lefties and righties, research is starting to suggest that it’s not quite that simple,” says Jason Eckerman, PhD, a licensed psychologist and lefty.
 He notes that one study found that righties that had left-handed blood relatives showed similar brain scans to lefties when presented with a language task, whereas righties without left-handed relatives responded pretty differently.
 What does this mean?
 “If you’re the only lefty in your family, you can feel comforted by the fact that your right-handed family members probably understand you better than you think.”
-Next, read these hilarious tweets only left-handers will understand.
+Next, find out what your handwriting says about you.